Caution: Top 10 Dangerous Human Foods for Dogs

 Just because you love a three-course dinner doesn’t mean your dog should indulge as well.
 As a responsible pet owner, it is important to understand which human foods are dangerous to dogs.
 Here is a list of the top ten foods to avoid feeding your pets:

 As the statistics mentioned, toxin ingestion is an expensive and potentially fatal mistake for your dog.
-Chocolate and coffee, as well as other caffeinated foods, contain substances called methlyxanthines.
-Because chocolate and coffee can be life-threatening, even a small quantity could be fatal.
+Chocolate, coffee, tea, colas, and energy drinks contain substances called methylxanthines.
+Because chocolate and coffee can be life-threatening, even a small quantity could be fatal for some dogs.

 Caffeine in coffee and theobromine in cacao (cocoa) beans are both highly toxic to pets.
-At the very least, types of sugar like methylxanthines can cause vomiting and diarrhea, panting, dehydration, and excessive urination in dogs.
+At the very least, compounds like methylxanthines can cause vomiting and diarrhea, panting, dehydration, and excessive urination in dogs.
 At their worst, symptoms can manifest in tremors, seizures, abnormal heart rhythms, and even death.

 While no chocolate should ever be given to dogs, it is worth noting that the darker the chocolate, the more dangerous it is.
 White chocolate has the lowest level of methylxanthines, while typical baking chocolate contains an extremely high level.
 Sweet tooth or not, your dog should not be ingesting any chocolate or coffee.